rickapps/eBay-API-PHP/README.md

 # eBay Developer API
 This small php application should get you started using the **eBay Developer's API**.
 A working copy of this project is [here.](https://php-mvc.rickapps.com)

 There are three methods demonstrated.
-You will find them in the file **eBayrepository.php**.
+You will find them in the file **application/libs/eBayrepository.php**.

 1. ***getAppToken()*** - manages OAuth credentials.
 Gets a new token only when the current token has expired.
 This minimizes the number of eBay token requests and speeds the API calls by eliminating unneeded requests to eBay.
 2. ***searchCategories($term)*** - search eBay for categories suggested by your search terms